guillermopachon/RepData_PeerAssessment1/PA1_template.md

 ##  NA's   :2304     (Other)   :15840
 ```

+As you can see, 17568 rows with 3 columns (steps, date, interval) where loaded.

+2. Process/transform the data (if necessary) into a format suitable for your analysis.

-Aditionaly we need a correct format for *date* column:
+Update the format for *date* column:

 ```r
 activity$date <- as.Date(as.character(activity$date), "%Y-%m-%d")